Spoof detection using time-delay shallow neural network and feature switching: Dataset Description

 \section{Dataset Description}

 Similar to the ASV-spoof-2015 and ASV-spoof-2017 corpus,~\cite{asvSpoof_2017} ASV-spoof-2019 also has three subsets namely, training (train), development (dev), and evaluation (eval).
 Different subsets of data are used for LA and PA attacks.
 The duration of each utterance is approximately two seconds.
 Unlike the ``in-wild" spoofed trials of the ASV-spoof-2017 corpus, in this dataset, the spoofed trials for physical access are generated in controlled acoustic conditions~\cite{asvSpoof_2019}.
 The latest best performing text-to-speech synthesis and voice conversion algorithms are used to generate the spoofed trials for logical access category.
 These algorithms are better than the algorithms used in ASV-spoof-2015.
 The number of trials in each subset is listed in the Table~\ref{tab:datasetDescription}.
-The number of trials in evaluation subsets of LA and PA are 71,747 and 137,457 respectively.
-The metadata of the evaluation, as well as the ground truth, are yet to be released.
+The number of trials in evaluation subsets of LA and PA are 71,747 and 137,457, respectively.